 The Department of Accounting expects that you will graduate from this program with the ability to express yourself clearly, concisely, and grammatically in writing.
 Recruiters expect that UI graduates will have competitive writing skills.

-Deere & Company contributed funds to establish the writing program in the Department of Accounting over 11 years ago.
-This support has been integral in the recognition of the writing program as a “best practice” in management and accounting education by the American Association of Collegiate Schools of Business (AACSB) accreditation team in the last two accreditation reviews (2002 and 2009).
+Originally established with a gift from Deere & Company, and enhanced recently with additional funding from alumni and Meredith Corporation, the Accounting Writing Program has been recognized as a “best practice” in management and accounting education by the American Association of Collegiate Schools of Business (AACSB) accreditation team in the last two accreditation reviews (2002 and 2009).

 Writing consultants for the accounting department are available to consult with you one-on-one to help you develop your writing skills.
 Come to office hours or schedule your own appointment.
 You are welcome to bring rough drafts and resumes for discussion.
 We can also review any grammatical or usage questions you may have.

-For more information or for in-person help with your writing assignments, please contact Pamela Bourjaily, writing program coordinator.
+For more information or for in-person help with your writing assignments, please contact Carl Follmer, Assistant Director of the Accounting Writing Program.